-Katy Perry Confirms She’s Pregnant In ‘Never Worn White’ Video, Says Her And Orlando Bloom Are ‘Excited’
+Katy Perry Confirms Pregnancy In ‘Never Worn White’ Video, Says She And Orlando Bloom Are ‘Excited’

 — sarah ???? (@xkatycatsarah) March 5, 2020

-During her Instagram Live session, Perry tilted the camera down to gives fans an up-close look at her large baby bump.
-She also divulged some of her recent eating habits including a new addiction to spicy food which has grown so bad she’s resorted to carrying around a bottle of hot sauce in her purse wherever she goes.
+During her Instagram Live session, Perry tilted the camera down to give fans an up-close look at her large baby bump.
+She also divulged some of her recent eating habits, including a new addiction to spicy food which has grown so bad she’s resorted to carrying around a bottle of hot sauce in her purse wherever she goes.

 “I don’t just eat healthy snacks all the time.
 You’re talking cravings,” the expecting mother said.